thetribephotography/HR-SYSTEM/README.md

-Human Management System Using Laravel and MySQL
+Human Management System Using Laravel-Breeze and MySQL.
+Stream lined on Payroll Information and Human Management.